You are currently signed in as .

 Supervisors of both rural and city mail carriers are responsible for scheduling carriers' work hours, ensuring the efficiency of their routes, and investigating and resolving any complaints the public makes about a carrier's performance.

 Substitute carriers usually have a combination of duties.
 They may deliver mail on foot or with a push-cart for part of the day and finish out their day by driving mail trucks and collecting mail from street letter boxes.
 They may also fill in on other types of route work when employees are sick or on vacation.
-They may assist regular carriers when the mail load is exceptionally heavy, such as during the Christmas holidays.
+In addition they can assist regular carriers when the mail load is exceptionally heavy, such as during the Christmas holidays.

 All USPS mail carriers must be able to answer the public's questions regarding postal regulations and service and to provide postal forms when requested.
 Many participate in neighborhood service programs, checking on elderly people or notifying police of any suspicious activities they encounter.
 Carriers spend most of their working hours outdoors.